prithvi-vk/prithvi-vk/index.md

 # Welcome to My Personal Blog

 Hi!
-I'm Prithvijay P Kurup, and this is my personal blog where I share my journey, thoughts, and experiences in technology, business development, and beyond.
+I'm Prithvijay P Kurup, and this is my personal blog where I share my journey, thoughts, and experiences in technology, marketing, SaaS, and anything that's on my mind.

 ## Recent Posts